markyoder/wasp_clone/wasphive/README.md

 add to the group sum value.
 If any group does not add to the group sum value, then this validation check fails.
 If every group (when split by performing an integer division on the value at the compare path relative location by the group divide value) adds to the same desired group sum, then this validation check passes.

+### Increase Over
+__IncreaseOver__  It will have a type indicating the monotonicity.
+The element will either be Strict, meaning that the values must be strictly increasing (no two values are the same), or Mono, meaning that multiple value are allowed to be the same as long as they never decrease.
+For example 3 4 5 5 6 7 would pass a Mono, but fail a Strict check due to two value being the same.
+It will also have a context that describes the relative ancestry in the parse tree that the values must be increasing over.
+For a simple array, this will usually be "..".
+However, it may go back further in lineage if needed (e.g. "../../..").